- Recruitment & Selection

 Psychological Fitness Examination

 Administered by a forensic psychologist located in the Portland area, this examination is scheduled as soon as possible after the tentative job offer.
-However, due to the busy schedule of the psychologist, this examination could take up to 3 weeks to obtain an appointment.
+However, due to the busy schedule of the psychologist, this examination could take several weeks to obtain an appointment.

 Medical Examination Including Drug Screen